DroidZeroCodes/Payroll_System/README.md

 # MotorPH Payroll System

-This project is a payroll management system made for MotorPh.
+This project is a payroll management system made for MotorPH.
 It features user management, employee management, attendance and leave management, and payroll management.
 This system version includes various roles and permissions which include:
 - IT Admin,